 Critical Edition of Guittone’s Rime by Michelangelo Picone (part 3)

 by Teodolinda Barolini

 More years passed and I met Andrea Robiglio, a dear friend of Michelangelo’s and of his family.
-The topic of the never published edition of Guittone came up, and I learned that the family possessed the manuscript of the original critical edition that Michelangelo produced for his Florentine degree.
+The topic of the never published edition of Guittone came up, and I learned that the family possessed the typescript of the original critical edition that Michelangelo produced for his Florentine degree.
 By then Digital Dante existed and I realized that here, indeed, was the fitting tribute that we could pay to Michelangelo and to his scholarly achievements, while at the same time benefiting the scholarly community at large, for Digital Dante was in a position to make available those early achievements in their original form.

-I am intensely proud that Digital Dante now hosts the early work of a great scholar, Michelangelo Picone’s original critical edition of Guittone’s moral verse.
-The pdf is touching with its penciled-in marginalia, and—difficult as it is to use—it is worlds better than nothing at all.
+I am intensely proud that Digital Dante now hosts the early work of a great scholar: Michelangelo Picone’s original critical edition of Guittone’s moral verse.
+The PDF is touching with its penciled-in marginalia, and—difficult as it is to use—it is worlds better than nothing at all.
 I hope that the person who does complete a critical edition of Guittone d’Arezzo’s poetry will make good use of the work done by the young Michelangelo Picone.

 by Giuseppe Picone